Qiskit/RFCs/0022-circuit-block.md

 We also do not currently have the concept of a no-op on classical data.
 To make the user intent clearer here, we propose adding a `QuantumCircuit.noop` to make the intent explicit:

-> [!NOTE]
-> *Bikeshedding potential*: do you prefer `QuantumCircuit.use` or `QuantumCircuit.noop` for this?
-> `use` is perhaps clearer for more users, but its name only makes sense in a control-flow builder context, whereas `noop` makes sense to appear in the root scope of a `QuantumCircuit`.

 ```python
 from qiskit.circuit import QuantumCircuit
 qc = QuantumCircuit(3, 3)